ether/etherpad-lite/doc/api/hooks_client-side.md

   href="url">url</a>`.
 (Note that `message.text` is not sanitized or processed in any way.)
-* `message`: The raw message object as received from the server, except with time correction and a default `userId` property if missing.
+* `message`: The raw message object as received from the server, except with time correction and a default `authorId` property if missing.
 Plugins must not modify this object.
 Warning: Unlike `text`, `message.text` is not pre-sanitized or processed in any way.
 * `rendered` - Used to override the default message rendering.
 Initially set to